 Record Keeping Skills

 While it’s important that you still keep track of what your student is learning and reading, it’s an excellent time for him to start practicing this as well.
-To be sure, he doesn’t have to take on every area.
+To be sure, he doesn’t have to take on every area, but it’s important to begin training him in to this skill now.
 Here are some categories you may consider handing over to him as he eases into this role:

 - Reading lists.
 This is important for showing the variety of subjects your student learns.
-Also, it helps him to be involved with helping to prepare for his high school transcript.
+Also, it establishes early the idea that he is to be involved with helping to prepare for his high school transcript.

 - Field Trips.
 If he isn’t already doing it, he may enjoy journal entries about his experiences and what he has learned on field trips.
 These help show how rich his education is.